shoeheng/dbmle/README.md

       architecture         64-bit
       library path         /.../lib64/libpython3.12.so.1.0

-that is, `set python_exec` should have a valid path to Python and `version` should be 3.9 or greater.
+That is, `set python_exec` should have a valid path to Python and `version` should be 3.9 or greater.

 You can find more information about using Python in Stata here: https://www.stata.com/python/.